 Vincent Mauro (Government) studies the politics of inequality.
-His dissertation investigates how party systems shape paths of social reform, redistribution, and economic inequality in Latin America and beyond.
+His dissertation examines how party systems shape social reform, redistribution, and economic inequality in Latin America and beyond.
 He is also working on a project exploring the political behavior of economic elites in relation to crime, insecurity, and democracy.
 Read his international archives explainer.

 Spatial Knowledge Production for Climate Adaptation Planning in Contexts of Urban Informality: Risk Mapping in Dar es Salaam

 Ryan Thomas (City and Regional Planning) studies city maps' impact on climate adaptation planning.
 His fieldwork investigates the mapping techniques used in the World Bank’s Open Cities Africa projects to address underrepresentation of informal settlements in adaptation planning.